 Insist They Know Better

 Despite your years of training and experience, they’ll always be someone who knows better – but that person is usually someone who’s been in the trade longer than you have, not a customer.

 A customer is well within their rights to talk to you about what they know and give their opinion on things.
-If, however, they’re ignoring your advice and insisting you do it their way, they’re not the customer for you.
+However, if they ignore your advice and insist that you do it their way, they’re not the customer for you.

 Make Unreasonable Requests

 What you class as unreasonable will be different from what someone does.
 Generally speaking, unreasonable requests are tasks that are not in your job description nor entirely necessary.